 37-23-202.
 Licensure requirements.
 (1) An applicant for licensure must have satisfactorily:

-(a) completed a planned graduate program of 60 semester hours, primarily counseling in nature, 6 semester hours of which were earned in an advanced counseling practicum that resulted in a graduate degree from an institution accredited to offer a graduate program in counseling;
+(a) completed a graduate program, primarily counseling in nature, that resulted in a graduate degree from an institution accredited to offer a graduate program in counseling with a minimum number of hours in areas or disciplines established by the board in rule;

 (b) completed 3,000 hours of counseling practice supervised by a licensed professional counselor or licensed member of an allied mental health profession, at least half of which was postdegree.
 The applicant must have each supervisor endorse the application for licensure, attesting to the number of hours supervised.